zeropointnine/tts-audiobook-tool/README.md

 # Usage notes

-The app is designed to save its state between sessions, so you can interrupt the program at any time.
+The app is designed to save its state between sessions, so you can interrupt the program at any time and resume later.

-Inference can take a while, depending on the source text.
-I get a rendering speed of about 30% on a system with a 7700x and 3080Ti.
+Inference can take some time, depending on the length of the source text.
+Audio rendering speed is about 30% of realtime on my development system with a Ryzen 7700x and 3080Ti, so be forewarned.

 If you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and press [A] to re-render.

+# Todos

+Command line?